 “The more famous the player, the higher the prices demanded,” Denny said.
 For best results, consider having your items appraised to determine how valuable they are.

 You can find an appraiser through Appraisers.org or have trading cards professionally authenticated through the Professional Sports Authentication at PSACard.com.
 One of the best places to sell sports memorabilia is eBay, which many sports enthusiasts use to find collectibles.
+If your authentication shows you have a really valuable card, consider calling on an experienced auction house to help.

 If you have antiques you’re willing to sell, their value will hinge largely on their condition and whether they are rare or have historical significance, Denny said.